michaelbradley91/SimpleOS/README.md

 Relative paths are resolved according to the working directory, which either comes from the program's configuration or by convention.

-Typically, this means relatively to the VSCode folder you are working in.
+Typically, this means relative to the VSCode folder you are working in.

 You can include the same file multiple times, but be aware you may be duplicating effort for the compiler or even your own code.

 ## Encoding Reference

 Some values from operations are encoded in 64 bit integers.
-This is the right format from an little endian system's perspective (which is all
+This is the right format from a little endian system's perspective (which is all
 Simple OS supports).

 Note that there are functions that can help generate